Duckydav/Viewer_caller/README.md

-# Viewer Caller - Python Script for Nuke
+# Viewer Caller

-**Viewer Caller** is a Python script designed to automate the positioning of Viewer nodes in Nuke's Node Graph.
-It simplifies the organization of Viewers by sorting them, aligning them horizontally, and positioning them slightly below the visible center of the current view.
+**Viewer Caller** is a Python script designed to locate and organize Viewer nodes in Nuke's Node Graph.

+## Problem

+When working on complex setups in Nuke, it can be difficult to find Viewer nodes or quickly check their inputs.
+This script solves the issue by automatically bringing all Viewers to your current position in the Node Graph.

-## ***Features***
+## Features

-- **Sorting Viewers**: Organizes Viewer nodes by name in ascending order (e.g., `Viewer1`, `Viewer2`, etc.).
+- **Viewer Sorting**: Sorts Viewers by name in ascending order for clear organization.
-- **Horizontal Alignment**: Viewers are aligned side by side with configurable uniform spacing.
+- **Horizontal Alignment**: Arranges Viewers side by side with uniform spacing.
-- **Vertical Positioning**: Viewers are placed at the bottom of the visible view, slightly below the current center.
+- **Vertical Positioning**: Places Viewers slightly below the visible center of the current view for easier accessibility.
-- **Zoom Adaptation**: Viewer positions are dynamically adjusted based on the active zoom level in the Node Graph.
+- **Zoom Adaptation**: Dynamically adjusts Viewer positions based on the current zoom level in the Node Graph.

 ## ***Installation***